19 Adventurous Things to do in Riviera Maya, Mexico

 Yet Muyil also acts as a gateway into Sian Ka’an, where a boardwalk winds visitors through the thick jungle.

-Eventually, the boardwalk gives way to a lagoon where boats can take curious travelers for a nearly two-hour ride into the Sian Ka’an’s freshwater lagoons.
+Eventually, the boardwalk provides way to a lagoon where boats can take curious travelers for a nearly two-hour ride into the Sian Ka’an’s freshwater lagoons.

 But the major highlight of this boat trip is taking a plunge into the water to pursue a leisurely float down a Mayan-built canal.